 - Staff understood the requirements of legislation and guidance when considering consent and decision making. - Staff supported patients to make decisions.
-Where appropriate, they assessed and recorded a patient's mental capacity to make a decision. - The service monitored the process for seeking consent appropriately.
+Where appropriate, they assessed and recorded a patient's mental capacity to make a decision.
+All clinical staff had received training on the Mental Capacity Act 2005. - The service monitored the process for seeking consent appropriately.